 Political Compromise on Legal Marijuana

-I answered a question on political compromise on legal marijuana on 27 November 2011.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on political compromise on legal marijuana on Philosophy in Action Radio on 27 November 2011.
+You can listen to or download the podcast segment below – or check out the whole episode.

 When is it morally right or wrong to support political compromises?
 The marijuana legalization initiative for the 2012 Colorado ballot also specifies open-ended taxation that circumvents the protections of TABOR (the Taxpayer Bill of Rights).
 It specifies that the first $40 million raised goes to government schools.
 Both of these taxation items are compromises added to get voters to accept the marijuana legalization.
 Is it ethical to support more taxation to get more freedom from drug laws?
 Is it okay to circulate petitions to get this on the ballot so the voters can decide?
 More generally, when if ever should a person support political compromises that uphold some rights but violate others?